wjakob/nanobind/docs/api_extra.rst

 Framework
 +++++++++

-Framework annotations cause ``nb::tensor`` objects to convert into an equivalent representation in one of the following frameworks:
+Framework annotations cause :cpp:class:`nb::ndarray <ndarray>` objects to convert into an equivalent representation in one of the following frameworks:

 .. cpp:class:: numpy